geraldstanje/elevator/README.md

 #### Scheduling Algorithm:
   * My scheduling algorithm is based on the elevator algorithm (also SCAN).
 The elevator algorithm has found an application in computer operating systems as an algorithm for scheduling hard disk requests.
-  * The elevator moves in the same direction as long as there are goalFloorNumber stored in the map called goalFloorNumber.
+  * The elevator moves in the same direction as long as there are remaining requests stored in the map called goalFloorNumber.
   * If the goalFloorNumber is empty, the elevator will go into an idle state and change the direction if there are requests in the opposite direction.

 #### Improvements to Scheduling: